Bumper (car): Physics

-A bumper that protects vehicle components from damage at 5 miles per hour must be four times as tough as a bumper that protects at 2.5 miles per hour, with the collision energy dissipation concentrated at the extreme front and rear of the vehicle.
+Therefore, the force and energy loads multiply exponentially, not linearly, as speed increases.
+A bumper designed to protect vehicle components from damage at 5 mph must be four times as tough as one that protects at 2.5 mph, with the collision energy dissipation concentrated at the vehicle's extreme front and rear.
 Small increases in bumper protection can lead to weight gain and loss of fuel efficiency.

 Until 1959, rigidity was seen as beneficial to occupant safety among automotive engineers.
 Modern theories of vehicle crashworthiness point in the opposite direction, towards vehicles that crumple progressively.
 A completely rigid vehicle might have excellent bumper protection for vehicle components, but would offer poor occupant safety.

 Pedestrian safety

 Bumpers are increasingly being designed to mitigate injury to pedestrians struck by cars, such as through the use of bumper covers made of flexible materials.
 Front bumpers, especially, have been lowered and made of softer materials, such as foams and crushable plastics, to reduce the severity of impact on legs.